Charlotte Spence

 6th July 2023: | Leeds International Medieval Conference (IMC)I am delivering a paper entitled: Curse Tablets and Personal Religion in Late Antiquity as part of a strand of 3 panels on Christian Entanglements of the Supernatural in Late Antiquity co-organised by myself and Dr. Ryan Denson. |

-25th March 2023: | Private Religion in the Ancient WorldI have been invited to give a paper at teh Institute of Classics Education, New York. |
+25th March 2023: | The Institute of Classics EducationI was invited to give a paper at the Institute of Classics Education, New York entitled: Private Religion in the Ancient World. |

 27th January 2023: | Exeter Postgraduates Work In Progress (Exewip): The Transfer of Magical Knowledge from the second to the fourth centuries CE |